LajosPolya/aws-cdk-templates/deploy-lambda-triggered-by-eventbridge/README.md

 - `triggerLambdaCron` is a valid cron expression (in UTC) stating when to trigger the Lambda.
 For example, `"30 15 * * ? *"`, translates to "trigger the lambda at 3:15pm UTC".
 More info on the EventBridge scheduler can be found at https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-cron-expressions.html

-Once the lambda has been triggered, to look at the logs visit: AWS Console -> CloudWatch -> Log Groups -> `/aws/lambda/lambdaTriggeredByEventBridge-<scope>` -> Most recent Log Stream
+Once the lambda has been triggered, to look at the logs visit: AWS Console -> CloudWatch -> Log Groups -> `<logGroupName>` -> Most recent Log Stream.
+The `logGroupName` is exported by the CDK and therefore printed to the CLI when this app is deployed.

 The app will set the environment (account and region) based on the the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
 These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.